Fiat Bravo 198

 The 2.0L MultiJet has an extended timing belt interval of 150,000 km.
 If the replacement is missed, valve damage threatens.

 Symptoms: No warning; immediate engine stop and valve damage if belt breaks - !!
-EGR valve failure from 90,000 km
+Injectors corroded and seized in cylinder head from 180,000 km

 - !!
 Timing belt — interference engine with total damage risk from 60,000 km